 In this section, you must provide the name, email, and phone number for a Support contact and an Engineering contact.
 This info is not shown to customers, but will be available to Microsoft, and may be provided to CSP partners.

 In the Support contact section, you must also provide the Support URL where CSP partners can find support for your offer.
 Your Support URL cannot be the same as your Help link.

 Provide at least one (and up to three) related marketing documents here, such as white papers, brochures, checklists, or presentations.
 These documents must be in .pdf format.

 Add screenshots that show how your offer works.
-At least one screenshot is required, and you can add up to five.
+At least three screenshots are required, and you can add up to five.
 All screenshots must be 1280 x 720 pixels.

-You can optionally add up to four videos that demonstrate your offer.
+You can optionally add up to five videos that demonstrate your offer.
 These videos should be hosted on YouTube and/or Vimeo.
-For each one, enter the video's name, its URL, and a thumbnail image of the video (1280 x 720 pixels)
+For each one, enter the video's name, its URL, and a thumbnail image of the video (1280 x 720 pixels).